 Organizations can borrow the lighting displays for a minimum of 3 months and a maximum of 1 year.
 If you would like to borrow a display or would like more information, please email email@example.com.

-STC has developed a lighting workshop program for city and county code enforcement and planning professionals.
-This workshop informs code enforcement personnel about how artificial light impacts turtles, the current ordinances and regulations on beachfront lighting, and how to recognize poor beachfront lighting.
-This particular audience is important because it has the authority to enforce the laws that are already in place, so educating them about sea turtle biology and lighting techniques is especially important.
+STC has developed a sea turtle lighting trainign program for city and county code enforcement and planning professionals.
+This webinar informs code enforcement personnel about how artificial light impacts turtles, the current ordinances and regulations on beachfront lighting, and how to recognize poor beachfront lighting.
+This particular audience is important because it has the authority to enforce the laws that are already in place.

-The workshop consists of three 45-minute sections in a classroom and an interactive exercise that requires attendees to use their newfound sea turtle lighting knowledge in a practical way.
+The webinar consists of three 45-minute sections, an open discussion section, and an interactive exercise that requires attendees to use their newfound sea turtle lighting knowledge in a practical way.

 ***If you would like to request a webinar for code enforcement personnel in your area or RSVP to the following workshops, email firstname.lastname@example.org***